Trần Văn Hương

 Trần Văn Hương (/vi/; 1 December 1902 – 27 January 1982) was a South Vietnamese politician who was the penultimate president of South Vietnam for a week in April 1975 before its surrender to the communist forces of North Vietnam.
 Before ascending to the presidency, he served as vice president under President Nguyễn Văn Thiệu since October 1971 after being elected on a joint ticket with Thiệu in the 1971 South Vietnamese presidential election.
-Prior to that, he was prime minister for three months from November 1964 to January 1965 under the supervision of a military junta led by General Nguyen Khanh; during this time, there was widespread civil unrest from the Buddhist majority and power struggles with the military.
+Prior to that, he was prime minister for three months from November 1964 to January 1965 under the supervision of a military junta led by General Nguyễn Khánh; during this time, there was widespread civil unrest from the Buddhist majority and power struggles with the military.
 He also served as prime minister again from May 1968 to August 1969.

 Biography

 Hương was born into a poor Mekong Delta family and given as a baby to foster parents, and later became a schoolteacher.
-During the First Indochina War, Hương was known for his opposition to both the French Union and the communist-dominated Vietminh that fought against them, and had a reputation for conservatism.
+During the First Indochina War, Hương was known for his opposition to both the French Union and the communist-dominated Viet Minh that fought against them, and had a reputation for conservatism.
 He initially joined the Vietminh and led a band of 150 fighters in the Plain of Reeds before leaving as the communists took over.
 He refused to return to teaching under the French colonial framework and found work in a pharmacy.
-Known for riding his bicycle around town, he served as mayor of Saigon twice, the first of which was when he agreed to work with newly-appointed Prime Minister Ngo Dinh Diem in 1954 after the partition of Vietnam, but like Diem, he was known for his inflexibility and the pair fell out several years later.
+Known for riding his bicycle around town, he served as mayor of Saigon twice, the first of which was when he agreed to work with newly appointed Prime Minister Ngo Dinh Diem in 1954 after the partition of Vietnam, but like Diem, he was known for his inflexibility and the pair fell out several years later.

 Later during the rule of Diệm, Hương was jailed in 1960 for three years for signing the Caravelle Manifesto that criticised Diệm.
 However, after Diệm was overthrown and assassinated in 1963, Hương gave a scathing analysis of the coup generals' action.
 He stated that "The top generals who decided to murder Diệm and his brother were scared to death.
 The generals knew very well that having no talent, no moral virtues, no political support whatsoever, they could not prevent a spectacular comeback of the president and Mr. Nhu if they were alive."